shu1ong/shu1ong.github.io/_pages/about.md

 - ### Conceptual Design of Eight-rotor Aircraft Flight

+With a 15-minute hover time as a prerequisite, the designed rotary-wing unmanned aerial vehicle (UAV) needs to have the maximum possible load capacity.
+The flight altitude is set to 5 meters above the ground.

 ## <center> EXTRACURRICULAR ACTIVITIES</center>

 - **Aeromodelling Team of Chongqing University**

   *Team Leader, Project Leader of Model Rocket*

-    Led the team members to participate in CADC competitions
+    Led the team members to participate in CADC competitions .

 - **MSC (Microsoft Student Club) of Chongqing University**

     *Chief*

-    Organized a series of student activities
+    Organized a series of student activities.